 Log Homes and the Importance of Adequate Roof Overhangs

-Today I’d like to talk about log homes and the importance of adequate roof overhangs.
-In my 30-plus years of working on log homes, there are a number of themes that run through many of the problems we see.
-One of the most prominent causes of rot is the lack of adequate overhangs.
+Today, I’d like to talk about log homes and the importance of adequate roof overhangs.
+In my 30-plus years of working on log homes, a number of themes run through many of the problems we see.
+One of the most prominent causes of rot is inadequate overhangs.

 The overhangs on these converging roofs was inadequate to prevent water from splashing back on the logs and causing rot.